mendix/docs/content/refguide/string-function-calls.md

 ### Output

-The original string, with all occurrences of the regular expression replaced by the replacement string.
+The original string, with the first occurrence of the regular expression replaced by the replacement string.
 If the regular expression does not occur in the string, the original is returned.

 * Type: string